Because captive sugar gliders can live up to 10 years or more, you must be prepared to care for your sugar glider for at least a decade.

 Sugar gliders are sensitive animals and may not be comfortable living with other pets in the household.

-Sugar gliders are illegal in Alaska, California and Massachusetts.
-Pennsylvania requires a special permit to own sugar gliders.
+Sugar gliders are illegal in Alaska and California.
+Pennsylvania and Massachusetts require a special permit to own sugar gliders.
 Regulations can vary by state and laws can change, so check with your state Fish, Game and Wildlife Department before you get a sugar glider.